fldbock/aws-application-migration-service/02_LABINSTRUCTIONS/STAGE5.md

 Go to `snapshots` and delete the snapshots created by AWS Application Migration Service

-Go to `Security Groups` and delete the security groups created by AWS Application Migration Service
+Go to `Security Groups` and delete the security groups created by AWS Application Migration Service and one extra

 # MGN User